Distilling Magic States in the Bicycle Architecture: Background

 \subsection{Fault-tolerant Architectures Based on QLDPC Codes}

 Fault-tolerant computation on QLDPC codes can be realized through fault-tolerant measurement of logical Pauli operators assisted with high-fidelity magic states~\cite{bravyi2016trading}.
 To implement logical measurements, a popular technique is generalized code surgery~\cite{Cohen_2022, cross2024improvedqldpcsurgerylogical, williamson2024low-overhead,ide2024fault,swaroop2025universaladaptersquantumldpc, he2025extractorsqldpcarchitecturesefficient, yoder2025tour}, which appends a carefully constructed ancillary system of physical qubits to act as a measurement gadget.
 Recent developments in surgery have introduced techniques to construct highly flexible ancilla systems, which led to the proposal of the bicycle architecture~\cite{yoder2025tour} and its generalization, extractor architectures~\cite{he2025extractorsqldpcarchitecturesefficient}.
-In these architectures, logical information is encoded in multiple QLDPC code blocks, each of which is augmented by an ancilla system called extractor or in the case of BB codes, Logic Processing Unit (LPU).
-These ancilla systems are connected together to enable flexible measurements of many logical operators on the memory QLDPC codes.
-To implement universal FTQC, this system of connected blocks is further connected to magic state factories.
+In these architectures, logical information is encoded in multiple QLDPC code blocks, each augmented by an ancilla system called an extractor or, for BB codes, a Logic Processing Unit (LPU).
+These ancilla systems are connected together to enable flexible measurements of many logical operators and, for universal FTQC, are further connected to magic state factories.
 Our work focuses on the bicycle architecture and its magic state factories.

 The bicycle architecture \cite{yoder2025tour} relies on a combination of a highly optimized LPU with fault-tolerantly realizable unitary automorphism gates.
 The LPU construction exploits symmetries in the Bivariate Bicycle codes to maximize measurement capabilities while minimizing additional physical qubit count.
 For example, the [[144,12,12]] code admits an LPU with 90 qubits, and the [[288,12,18]] code admits an LPU with 158.
 We briefly discuss the logical gate set in the bicycle architecture.